A Runner’s Guide To Allergies

 - By wearing a face mask or putting a scarf over your mouth and nose, you can filtrate the air around you.
 This will also keep your mouth and nose from drying out.
 You can always run indoors on a treadmill, as well!

-Talk to your physician about what medication to take to control your allergies.
+Talk to your allergist about what medication to take to control your allergies.